See all Profiles

 ACADEMIA

-Dr. Ofosuwa M. Abiola is the inaugural Associate Dean of Research and Creative Endeavors and Associate Professor of Africana Dance History, in the Chadwick A. Boseman College of Fine Arts.
+Dr. Ofosuwa M. Abiola is an Associate Professor of Africana Dance History, in the Chadwick A. Boseman College of Fine Arts at Howard University.
+She served in numerous administrative positions at Howard, including the inaugural Associate Dean of Research and Creative Endeavors, interim Chair of the Department of Theatre Arts, Coordinator of the Dance program, Coordinator of the Department of Theatre Arts Honors Program, and coordinator of the Theatre Arts Minor program.
 Abiola received her PhD in African History from Howard University with a specialization in the history of African and African Diaspora (Africana) dance and culture.
-Abiola's research interests include the history of traditional dance in Africa; research paradigms in Africana dance history; the history of the African dance aesthetic; and the intersection of history, dance, and identity.
+Abiola's research interests include the history of traditional dance in Africa; research paradigms in Africana dance history; the history of the African dance aesthetic; digital humanities; and the intersection of history, dance, and identity.

-Abiola's latest publication is titled, Afrikinesis: A Paradigm for Research on African and African Diaspora Dance.
-Additional publications include, Fire Under My Feet: History, Race & Agency in African Diaspora Dance; History Dances: Chronicling the History of Traditional Mandinka Dance; a short-form documentary visual companion to it titled, History Dances: African Dance Systems as Methodologies; and an introductory textbook for undergraduate students, Historical Perspectives on Dance in Africa.
-Other projects are works in progress and include, Unwitting Witnesses, Pivotal Moments, and the Invisible Field of African Dance History; Voiceless Shouts: Danced Conversations on Women, Identity, and Activism in Africa and her Diaspora; and an International peer-reviewed digital interdisciplinary journal titled, At the Cutting Edge
+Abiola has published four books.
+Her latest publication, Afrikinesis: A Paradigm for Research on African and African Diaspora Dance, won the 2024 Ruth Lovell Murray Honorable Mention book award from the National Dance Education Organization.
+Additional publications include, Fire Under My Feet: History, Race & Agency in African Diaspora Dance; History Dances: Chronicling the History of Traditional Mandinka Dance; and an introductory textbook for undergraduate students, Historical Perspectives on Dance in Africa.
+Her digital publications include, a short-form documentary visual companion for the book History Dances titled, History Dances: African Dance Systems as Methodologies; Other projects are works in progress and include the monographs, Unwitting Witnesses, Pivotal Moments, and the Invisible Field of African Dance History; Voiceless Shouts: Danced Conversations on Women, Identity, and Activism in Africa and her Diaspora; and an International peer-reviewed digital interdisciplinary journal titled, At the Cutting Edge

-Abiola received numerous grants, awards and fellowships from national and international institutions including: the Outstanding Dance Education Researcher Award from the National Dance Education Organization (NDEO), the Mary Ellen Multi-Country Research Award, a National Endowment for the Humanities Fellowship (NEH), the Council of American Overseas Research Centers Fellowship (CAORC), US Department of Education grant, US Department of State grant, Howard University’s Deans Cabinet Award, the Outstanding Student Advisement Award (HU Office of Research Development), Howard University Research Grant, an Outstanding Assistant Professor Award and the George H. Bennett Fellowship, among others.
+Abiola received numerous grants, awards and fellowships from national and international institutions including: the Outstanding Dance Education Researcher Award from the National Dance Education Organization (NDEO), the Mary Ellen Multi-Country Research Award from the Council of American Overseas Research Centers (CAORC), a National Endowment for the Humanities Fellowship (NEH), a National Trust for Historic Preservation grant, a CAORC fellowship, US Department of Education grant, US Department of State grant, Howard University’s Deans Cabinet Award, an Outstanding Student Advisement Award (HU Office of Research Development), Howard University Research Grant, an Outstanding Assistant Professor Award and the George H. Bennett Fellowship, among others.
 In addition to the NEH fellowship, Abiola was also awarded a $100,000 grant from NEH to establish an Africana Theatre and Dance Collection in Howard University's historic Founder's Library.
 During her summer tenure as Archivist for the Wolf Trap National Park for the Performing Arts, Abiola established their first archival system.

 Abiola was invited to Recife, Brazil, by the U.S. State Department to mount her African dance ballet, RITES, and to be a speaker in the International Cultural Summit in Brazil, hosted by a joint venture of the U.S. Consulate in Brazil and the Smithsonian Museum in Washington, DC, to facilitate the launch of the Smithsonian's first International Engagement Program.